amethon/www/_reflections/journal.md

 But I am hopeful that our bond will endure and that we will find a way to stay in touch.
 Until then, I will cherish the memories of our journey and the time we spent together.

+I have also grown close to Henri and Michel, two members of the deck crew who have become like brothers to me.
+They have been invaluable companions on this voyage, always ready with a joke or a kind word when I needed it most.
+I will miss them dearly when we part ways, and I hope that we can stay in touch and continue our adventures together in the future.

+Cook Marcel outdid himself with a delicious and elaborate dinner, complete with a wide range of seafood dishes and an elaborate dessert.
+The crew enjoyed the meal and engaged in lively conversation, and for a brief moment, it felt like we were back in the warmth and comfort of our homes.

+As we savored the last bites of dessert, I couldn't help but feel grateful for the close-knit community we have formed on this journey.
+Despite the challenges and dangers we faced, we have come together as a team and supported each other through thick and thin.

 Until next time,